Young7197/pitch-deck/Sophia - weekly logs/Logs.md

 Summary:                                            | After our meeting on Wednesday, Alyssa asked me to tweak some of the API calls.
 I am
                                                     | also responsible for the documentation for all meetings as Scrum Master.
 So I had to
                                                     | learn how API calls functioned and the code for that, and catch up on paperwork.

+Week: March 29 - April 4

+Date:                                               |
+Hours Spent:                                        |
+Type of component, implementation, or document:     | Which specific part YOU worked on:                  |
+Summary:                                            |
+                                                    |
+Week: April 5 - April 12

+Date:                                               |
+Hours Spent:                                        |
+Type of component, implementation, or document:     | Which specific part YOU worked on:                  |
+Summary:                                            |
+                                                    |

+Week: April 13 - April 19

+Date:                                               |
+Hours Spent:                                        |
+Type of component, implementation, or document:     | Which specific part YOU worked on:                  |
+Summary:                                            |
                                                     |